RiseBlox/JailbreakArchiveArchive/README.md

 This repository's contents are divided in three different categories: saveinstances, re-scripts, map remakes & specific game assets.
 Most of these are organized by year for your comfort.

+### **Assets**

+A tab created by [`@nucleurwaste`](https://github.com/nucleurwaste) to give rare and unique assets for your recreation.
+This exists because not every save instance will have that of what you need.
+A quick and easy way to find what you need to get that 99% accuracy :).

 ### **Saveinstances**

 Maps that have been saved using exploits (Such as Synapse X).